M-3 motorway (Pakistan)

-The M-3 (موٹروے 3) is a north–south motorway in Pakistan, connecting the Lahore end of the M-2 to M-4 near Abdul Hakeem.
+The M-3 (موٹروے 3) is a north–south motorway in Punjab, Pakistan, connecting the Lahore end of the M-2 to M-4 near Abdul Hakeem.

-The M-3 motorway is parallel motorway of M-4 motorway and took eastern route from Lahore to Abdul Hakeem city, while M-4 motorway which connects M-2 to same Abdul Hakeem city.
+The M-3 motorway is a parallel motorway of M-4 and takes the eastern route from Lahore to Abdul Hakeem city, while the M-4 motorway connects M-2 to the same Abdul Hakeem city.